WebOrigami/docs/src/content/framework/tutorial.md

 <span class="tutorialStep"></span> View the file `src/greet.js`.

-This defines a function called `greet` which, given a person’s name, returns a greeting in HTML.
+This defines a function called `greet` which, given a person's name, returns a greeting in HTML.
 The person's name will be set in bold.

 **Example:** The following code defines a virtual file called `message` whose contents will be: Hello, **Alice**!